Jodahe10/Jodahe10.github.io/index.md

 * Lab 8

 This is one of my favortite labs because in part-1 of Lab 8 I was able to code a program that can identify and assemble someones sandwich order based on a number of toppings they provided.
 I was able to get a better understanding at how to create a service that can asemble and output specifc items or things that a user wants.
-With what I learned from this lab I can implement this type of code into a game as a minigame.
+With what I learned from this lab I can implement this type of program into a game as a minigame.

 * Lab 6